xXGeminiXx/PS99Companion/README.md

 ## Features

 - **Fishing Automation**: Automates the fishing process in the game.
-- **Item Recognition**: Recognizes and categorizes items within the game's inventory. - WIP using to make it auto find lucky blocks, and lord knows what else later
+- **Item Recognition**: Recognizes and categorizes items within the game's inventory. - WIP used to make it auto farm lucky blocks, and lord knows what else later
-- **Buff Monitoring**: Monitors active buffs and suggests or automatically applies necessary actions. - WIP - I will have auto pots/toys/fruits
+- **Buff Monitoring**: Monitors active buffs and suggests or automatically applies necessary actions. - WIP - I will have auto pots/toys/fruits, this is close to finished now, and will make the top one easier.
 - **Lucky Blocks Opening**: Automates the process of opening lucky blocks.

 ## Getting Started